linkeddatacenter/kees/README.md

 A KEES agent MUST update the RDF store safe statement when it enters or exits the teaching window.

-If a KEES agent was unable to complete succesfully a plan, it MUST abort if the target named graph was partially builded, otherwhise it MUST annotate the named graph with the prov:InvalidatedAtTime property and continue.
+If a KEES agent was unable to complete successfully a plan, it MUST abort if the target named graph was partially built, otherwise it MUST annotate the named graph with the prov:InvalidatedAtTime property and continue.

-If the KEES agent aborts its execution, the knowledge base MUST resulting in a "not safe" state.
+If the KEES agent aborts its execution, the knowledge base MUST result in a "not safe" state.

 In normal operations, the existence of prov:InvalidatedAtTime in a named graph MUST prevent the KEES agent to enter the teaching window.
 A KEES agent COULD provide a way to force a safe state when some named graph contains a prov:InvalidatedAtTime property.